Larks' Tongues in Aspic (instrumental): Composition

 After the water music section, the same ostinato from the second part of the song returns, with Fripp playing the part on his electric guitar.
 Muir augmented this section with a radio programme recording of a judge handing down a death sentence by hanging.
 Cross remembered that the dialogue consisted of the lines "'You will be taken from this place and hanged by the neck until you are dead', and the word ‘dead’ coincided with the first note of the final section."
 The song's final section consists of prominent bass and murmurs from Bruford, Muir, and Cross reciting magazine passages.

 "Larks' Tongues in Aspic, Part One" was performed from 1972 to 1974, predominantly in a shortened seven-minute version that left out most of the violin solo and protracted ending passage.
 Part I was not performed again until 2014, when it was reintroduced as a setlist staple; it remained there through 2019.
 The new arrangement featured all of the violin segments played on guitar save for the solo, which was performed by Mel Collins on flute.

 Part II

 "Larks' Tongues in Aspic, Part Two" is a riff-focused composition, with the sole writing credit going to Fripp.
 PopMatters called the track a "roller-coaster of wrath and control".
 The main riff of part II, which emerged in 1972 during a rehearsal at the Richmond Athletic Club in London, is heavy and driving, drawing its host album to a dramatic climax.
 While the guitar in part II may be the most immediately obvious aspect, John Goldsby of Bass Player called the bass in the song something that "bass players will still be talking about four decades later".
 Fripp considered the first two parts of "Larks' Tongues in Aspic" as the refinement of his role as composer in King Crimson.

+As the closing track on Larks' Tongues in Aspic, Part Two is followed by a momentary hidden track, which was a tradition for King Crimson up to this point.
+After the slow fade, the sound of someone asking "Could I do one more immediately?" is heard.
+Stylus Magazines Colin Wolfowitz interpreted this Fripp using the hidden track device "to remind himself not to take himself too seriously."

 Part II persisted in King Crimson's sets throughout most of their career.